williamDunn/Notes/Misc/OOP/README.md

     * Simple: objects, classes, variables, method(parameters)
     * Complexity: How a method is implemented, Calculations to perform to create a result

--  Calling a method, don't need to worry about the code in the method
+i.e., Calling a method, don't need to worry about the code in the method

 **How to achieve Abstraction:**